Copyright © SanMar Corp. All rights reserved.

 Mid Profile.
 A term used for a cap or hat silhouette that is in between that of a High Profile and Low Profile.
 Most often structured with buckram.

-Mitten Cuffs (OGIO Endurance).
+Mitten Cuffs (OGIO).
 Cuffs that fold over (like mittens) to completely cover the hands for additional warmth.

 Nailhead.
 A jacquard knitting pattern in which the jacquard forms a design similar to small nail heads.